balu-Devps/html-tutorial-for-beginners/html file/html intoduction.md

 ![image](https://github.com/user-attachments/assets/1218340e-b67c-4d02-8efb-d971e5ff9164)

 **HTML**
+## Hyper Text Markup Language, here markup means marking a word bold or italic or underline or make paragraph by markups like
+<b></b> <i></i> <p></p>,PS, HTML is the product of printing technology.
+So that’s where the word markup came from.
+In general HTML helps to structures the data or holder of the data.
+So if user wants to see their data structured then they should format their data according to html tags/elements.

 **CSS**
 Cascading Style Sheets, it’s the styling language used to do designing/presentation/formatting of structured data aka HTML tags/elements.
 In simple words, via CSS we can say what is the color of font/ size, how and where to position the images, what type of fonts, size of the grid/table etc. User must follow the rules of CSS styling language.